The Mystical Bamboo Grove of Arashiyama

 Walking through the towering bamboo forest and discovering the magic of this natural wonder.

-I visited at 6 AM on a Tuesday morning, before the tour groups arrived.
-The path was nearly empty, and I could hear each footstep on the gravel path.
-Looking up, the bamboo seemed to extend infinitely into the sky, their tops swaying gently some 20 meters above.
+I visited at 6am on a Tuesday morning, before the tour groups arrived.
+The path was nearly empty, and I could hear each footstep on the gravel.
+Looking up, the bamboo seemed to extend infinitely into the sky, their tops swaying gently some 20 metres above.
+Early morning or late afternoon gives you the best light — dramatic shadows, an ethereal glow — and the quietest experience.
+Don't spend your entire visit behind a camera.

 More from this trip